Geometric Evolution Graph Convolutional Networks: Enhancing Graph Representation Learning via Ricci Flow: Experiments

 In contrast, GEGCN embeds geometric information into the message-passing process rather than treating it as an external preprocessing step.
 This design enables curvature to modulate the propagation of information between nodes, rather than altering the graph topology.
 As a result, GEGCN can selectively amplify task-relevant signals while suppressing misleading aggregation effects that commonly arise in heterophilic settings.

-The advantage of this integrated approach is further reflected on Chameleon and Actor, where long-range dependencies play a critical role.
+The advantage of this integrated approach is further reflected on Chameleon and Actor.
 Fully connected or aggressively densified graphs (+FA) fail to deliver comparable gains, despite theoretically eliminating distance-based bottlenecks.
 This contrast suggests that oversquashing in heterophilic graphs is not only caused by limited information propagation range, but also by indiscriminate aggregation of heterogeneous signals.
 By evolving the geometry of message passing in a curvature-aware manner, GEGCN provides a more principled mechanism for long-range information flow without sacrificing discriminative locality.

-Overall, these results suggest that for heterophilic node classification, performance is limited less by the absence of connections than by how information is propagated across neighborhoods where structural proximity does not align with semantic similarity.
-GEGCN mitigates this issue by embedding geometric evolution within the convolution process, resulting in stable and consistent gains across a wide range of heterophilic datasets.
+Notably, recent work \cite{platonov2023criticallook} has identified train-test data leakage issues in the aforementioned heterophilic datasets, which may lead to inflated performance estimates and unfair benchmark comparisons.
+To further evaluate the heterophily robustness and to avoid the leakage issue, we conduct additional experiments on the six heterophilic benchmarks without the train-test data leakage issue \cite{platonov2023criticallook}.
+As shown in Table \ref{tab: result_heterophilic_dataasets_modern}, GEGCN achieves SOTA on three out of six benchmarks, ranks second on Questions and Squirrel-f, and takes third place on Chameleon-f.
+In particular, on the Roman-empire dataset, GEGCN outperforms the strong baseline GAT by a significant margin.
+It is worth highlighting that GNRF, which delivers competitive performance on the unfiltered datasets, exhibits notably degraded performance on these rigorously filtered benchmarks.
+These comprehensive results consistently confirm that GEGCN can effectively capture the intrinsic structural properties of heterophilic graphs, and maintains robust competitive performance across both unfiltered and rigorously filtered heterophilic benchmarks.

+To evaluate the long-range capabilities and computational efficiency of GEGCN, we also conduct experiments on the OGBN-arXiv benchmark, which is a typical large-scale sparse graph with complex long-range topological correlations among nodes.
+On OGBN-arXiv, we compare GEGCN with representative baselines covering multiple mainstream categories.
+Experimental results (Table \ref{tab: result_heterophilic_dataset_large}) demonstrate that GEGCN achieves competitive SOTA performance on this large-scale benchmark.

+The promising performance of GEGCN indicates that the geometric evolution combined with LSTM effectively captures long-range dependencies across distant node hops.
+The superior performance on OGBN-arXiv also validates the superiority and generalization ability of GEGCN on real-world large-scale graph scenarios.
+We further report the training and inference time of all compared models in Section \ref{complexity}, demonstrating that GEGCN maintains acceptable computational overhead while achieving outstanding prediction accuracy.

+Overall, all these results suggest that by embedding geometric evolution within the convolution process, GEGCN consistently yields competitive results across various experimental settings, including homophilic and heterophilic graphs, filtered benchmark variants, and the large-scale OGBN-arXiv dataset.
+This cross-consistent performance proves that GEGCN possesses strong generalization and adaptive ability to handle diverse graph topological characteristics, rather than only fitting well on specific dataset types.